6.3 magnitude earthquake hits Nepal; tremors felt across north India | Science-Environment

 - India

-Strong tremors were felt across north India in the small hours of Wednesday after a 6.3 magnitude earthquake struck the Himalayan region near Pithoragarh in Uttarakhand along the Nepal border.
+Strong tremors were felt across north India and parts of Nepal in the early hours of Wednesday after a 6.3 magnitude earthquake struck the Himalayan region near Pithoragarh in Uttarakhand along the Nepal border.

-The National Centre for Seismology (NCS) said the epicenter of the earthquake was in Nepal, about 90 km east-southeast of Pithoragarh in Uttarakhand, and it struck at 1.57 am Wednesday.
+The National Centre for Seismology (NCS) said the epicentre of the 6.3 magnitude earthquake, which struck at 1.57 am, was in Nepal, about 90 km east-southeast of Pithoragarh in Uttarakhand.
+The region has been experiencing lower magnitude quakes for the last few days.

-The tremors were felt in Delhi and surrounding areas of Ghaziabad and Gurugram and even in Lucknow, jolting people out of their sleep.
+There were no immediate reports of casualties or damage to property in India and Nepal.

-The Himalayan region in Uttarakhand and adjoining Nepal has been experiencing earthquakes of lower magnitude for the past couple of days.
+The National Earthquake Monitoring Centre of Nepal said a 6.6 magnitude quake was recorded at 2.12 am.
+The epicentre was Doti district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)